Stage 2 Training

 Generic Professional Domains

 The non clinical domains that demonstrate the Generic Professional capabilities of all Doctors are part of the RCOA 2021 anaesthesia curriculum.
 The 7 Generic Professional Domains are found across stages 1, 2 and 3.
-To support trainees across all stages of training we have developed a series of short lectures which are the basics and building blocks for these modules.
-Trainees across all 3 stages should complete these online lectures and complete a reflection.
+To support residents across all stages of training we have developed a series of short lectures which are the basics and building blocks for these modules.
+Residents across all 3 stages should complete these online lectures and complete a reflection.
 This reflection should be uploaded to the Lifelong learning platform as evidence of completion of the lecture series and should be thoroughly discussed with the Educational supervisor.
-The ES will be asked to make specific comments on the trainees reflections as part of the ESSR.
-These lectures are the core principles and trainees will be expected to demonstrate progression in these modules by adding reflection on other activities as well as the relevant supervised learning events (SLEs) eg QI project, audit cycle, guideline development etc.
+The ES will be asked to make specific comments on the resident's reflections as part of the ESSR.
+These lectures are the core principles and residents will be expected to demonstrate progression in these modules by adding reflection on other activities as well as the relevant supervised learning events (SLEs) eg QI project, audit cycle, guideline development etc.

 An Overview of the Generic Professional Domains by Dr Caroline Evans